 Analyze business situations, determine the specific communication strategies required, the audience, and the purpose as you prepare the most effective business communication format to address the situation.
 Applies concepts to team collaboration, various types of business correspondence, report writing and business presentations.
 Proofreading skills, word processing skills and keyboarding skills are strongly recommended.
 Students are required to create an audio recording and should have access to a computer microphone or other audio recording device with the ability to submit the recording to the instructor.
 (Prerequisite: 801-136 English Composition 1) Credit for Prior Learning Available

 Prepares students to design newsletters, brochures, flyers, forms and more for business publication.
 Applies basics of design for layout and typography to publications.
-Applies Microsoft Publisher and Adobe Acrobat software packages.
+Uses a variety of design software packages in addition to Adobe Acrobat.
 Explores options for both print and digital distribution.
 (Prerequisite: 103-159 Computer Literacy – Microsoft Office)

 Introduces basic formatting of business letters, one- and two-page reports, tables and memorandums using Windows word processing software.
 Skill building is provided to enable students to improve their typing speed and accuracy.
 Credit for Prior Learning Available

-Develops job-ready production skills while preparing business documents such as correspondence, tables, forms and reports from unarranged and rough draft copy.
+Develops job-ready production skills while preparing business documents such as correspondence, tables, office publications, and executive business documents.
 Includes hands-on, office-oriented applications.
-Skill building is provided to enable students to develop an ending speed beyond 45 words a minute requirement.
-Software requires the use of a PC computer (not compatible with a Mac).
+Skill building is provided to enable students to increase speed and accuracy.
 (Prerequisite: 106-120 Document Formatting) Credit for Prior Learning Available

 Apply technology to business applications for communication and collaboration.
 Focus on communication and content among social media platforms, blogs, podcasts, videos, webinars, etc. Evaluate and troubleshoot technology options for web technologies and mobile apps.
 Online students should have a smartphone or tablet with mobile apps.
 (Prerequisite: Completion of or concurrent enrollment in 103-159 Computer Literacy - Microsoft Office)